Authors: Dr. Cesar Ducruet and Dr. Jean-Paul Rodrigue

 3. Measures and Indices at the Node Level

 Numerous measures exist for highlighting the situation of a node in a network.
-Some of them are made at the “local level” based on links with adjacent nodes, while others on the “global level” consider the node’s situation in the whole network.
+Some are made at the “local level” based on links with adjacent nodes, while others on the “global level” consider the node’s situation in the whole network.

 Order (degree) of a Node (o).
 The number of its attached links and is a simple, but effective measure of nodal importance.
 The higher its value, the more a node is important in a graph as many links converge to it.
 Hub nodes have a high order, while terminal points have an order that can be as low as 1.
 A perfect hub would have its order equal to the summation of all the orders of the other nodes in the graph and a perfect spoke would have an order of 1.
 The percentage of nodes directly connected in the entire graph is thus a measure of reachability.
 An isolate is a node without connections (degree equals to 0).
 The difference between in-degree and out-degree in a directed graph (digraph) may underline interesting functions of some nodes as attractors or senders.
 The order may be calculated at different depths: adjacent nodes (depth 1), adjacent nodes of adjacent nodes (depth 2), etc. The weighted degree is simply the total of values associated with links.